EuniceH/ROI_Prediction_Model/README.md

 ## Usage

 The application requires API key from https://www.alphavantage.co/.
-To use the application, simply download the files from this github pages.
+To use the application, users can simply download the files from this github pages.
-To run, just type steamlit run app.py in the main directory.
+To run, please type steamlit run app.py in the main directory:

 ```python
 steamlit run app.py